superdwayne/Immersive-commerce/README.md

 # Immersive Commerce

 Immersive Commerce is an iOS application designed to allow users to visualize products in their own space using AR.
-This project includes features like 3D model integration and an AR viewer, leveraging technologies such as Swift, 8th Wall, and APIs serving GLB and USDZ models.
+This project includes features like 3D model integration and an AR viewer, leveraging technologies such as Swift, and APIs serving GLB and USDZ models.

 ## Features